Thomas Johnson of Harrogate

-Though Thomas Johnson of Harrogate was first listed as a silhouettist in Silhouette by Mrs Jackson (1938), very few examples of his work are known even today.
-The Victoria & Albert Museum in London holds two silhouettes of ladies by him, and a gentleman was sold in 1995 as part of the Christie Collection.
+Although Thomas Johnson of Harrogate was first listed as a silhouettist in Silhouette by Mrs Jackson (1938), very few examples of his work are known even today.
+The Victoria & Albert Museum holds two silhouettes of ladies by him, and a gentleman was sold in 1995 as part of the Christie Collection.
 These are all illustrated in British Silhouette Artists and their Work by Sue McKechnie (1978).
-This further example of a stylish but unnamed lady has recently come to light.
+This further example of a stylish unnamed lady adds to his known body of work.
 It was previously sold by Sotheby’s in May 1977 when it fetched the top silhouette price of the day.

 Johnson was working at the end of the eighteenth century in Harrogate, a popular North Yorkshire spa town where visitors could bathe in the sulphur baths, perhaps more accurately named the ‘stinking wells’, and could drink water high in iron from Tewit Well as a cure for a myriad of illnesses.
 Johnson would therefore have been guaranteed a fashionable clientèle.
 It was a period of elegant and flamboyant dress still influenced by the French court.
 To accessorise their dress, ladies typically wore tall hats trimmed with ostrich feathers, ribbons and coquettes as evidenced by these fashion plates from 1790 and 1791.